Kolamaavu Kokila

-Kolamaavu Kokila abbreviated as CoCo, is a 2018 Indian Tamil-language black comedy crime film written and directed by Nelson Dilipkumar, and produced by Subaskaran Allirajah of Lyca Productions.
-The film stars Nayanthara, alongside Yogi Babu, Saranya Ponvannan, VJ Jacqueline, R. S. Shivaji, Charles Vinoth and Hareesh Peradi.
-It revolves around a woman who takes to drug smuggling to pay for her mother's cancer treatment, but soon her entire family is dragged into the conflict.
+Kolamaavu Kokila abbreviated as CoCo, is a 2018 Indian Tamil-language black comedy crime film written and directed by Nelson Dilipkumar, and produced by Allirajah Subaskaran of Lyca Productions.
+The film stars Nayanthara, alongside Yogi Babu, Saranya Ponvannan, Saravanan, VJ Jacqueline, R. S. Shivaji, Charles Vinoth and Hareesh Peradi.
+It follows a woman who takes to drug smuggling to fund her mother's cancer treatment, but her entire family is dragged into danger after she goes deeper into the criminal underworld.

 The film, the directorial debut of Nelson, was announced in July 2017.
 Principal photography began the following month, and ended by January 2018.
 Anirudh Ravichander composed the music, while Sivakumar Vijayan handled the cinematography and R. Nirmal was the editor.

 Kolamaavu Kokila was released on 17 August 2018 and became a commercial success, grossing ₹73 crore against a budget of ₹8 crore.
 It received four nominations in the Tamil branch at the 66th Filmfare Awards South, including Best Actress (Nayanthara) and Best Supporting Actor (Yogi Babu) with Saranya winning Best Supporting Actress.
 The film was remade in Hindi as Good Luck Jerry (2022).